vpilat/arewewebyet/topics/deploy.md

 <h2>Heroku {% include level.html level=3 %}</h2>

 You didn't really expect Heroku to support rust natively, did you?
-But if you are looking at this subject, you probably are familiar with running heroku with an inofficial [buildpack](https://devcenter.heroku.com/articles/buildpacks).
+But if you are looking at this subject, you probably are familiar with running heroku with an unofficial [buildpack](https://devcenter.heroku.com/articles/buildpacks).
 In that case, you are in a lot of luck, because [EMK](https://github.com/emk) provides that for you already: [github.com/emk/heroku-buildpack-rust](https://github.com/emk/heroku-buildpack-rust)

 <h2>Docker {% include level.html level=2 %}</h2>